 Within a month of arriving in America, Bruno identified a market for dried mushrooms and began importing them from his original supplier in France.
 To this day, Roland Foods has maintained their relationship with this supplier—an impressive 80-plus years!

-As World War II raged in Europe, Bruno continued to build the company.
+As World War II raged on, Bruno focused his efforts on the domestic market, but as soon as it came to a close, resumed his import business.
 He hired Roland Foods' first employees, including George Winkel and Kurt Lang, who became a critical part of expanding the company's reach.
 Together, they focused on importing hard-to-find European and Asian products.

 1942 Bruno registers American Roland Food Corporation

 Bruno and Suzanne set up their first office in America in the modern-day Tribeca neighborhood in Manhattan.
 They pushed together two wooden desks in their tiny space.
-Suzanne served as office administrator and bookkeeper while Bruno focused on sales and business development.
+Suzanne served as bookkeeper while Bruno focused on sales and business development.

 Following Bruno’s untimely death, Bruno & Suzanne’s son, Charlie Scheidt, took over leadership of the Company.
 He led Roland into the foodservice space, building rapport with chefs and restaurant operators seeking specialty ingredients.